SERVICES

 What is a complainant?

-A complainant is a person who submits a complaint, which includes:
+A complainant is a person who submits a complaint.
+This includes:

-• Policyholders or the policyholders' successor in title
+• A policyholder or the policyholder’s successor in title

-• A beneficiary or the beneficiaries successor in title
+• A beneficiary or the beneficiary’s successor in title

 • A person whose life is insured under a policy

-• A person that pays a premium in respect of a policy
+• A person who pays a premium in respect of a policy

-• Potential policyholders or potential member whose dissatisfaction relates to the relevant application, approach, solicitation or advertising or marketing material.
+• A potential policyholder or potential member whose dissatisfaction relates to an application, approach, solicitation, advertising, or marketing material

-Who has a direct interest in the agreement, policy or service to which the complaint relates, or a person acting on behalf of a person referred to in the list above.
+• A person with a direct interest in the agreement, policy, or service to which the complaint relates, or a person acting on behalf of any of the above

 Who can complain?